 “Huh...no.”
 Terra grew pale, not expecting Xeon’s opposition to be so fierce.
 “I thought that it could be a solution to our problem...”

+“Did you really think that solution would be adequate, Terra-kun?!”
+Xeon asked forcefully.
+Terra shrugged.
 “Do you understand what you are asking for?
 You want to take an aid system intended for those who have genuine troubles and justify its use for reasons that stray from the righteous path.
-Imagine we do as you suggest and allow just anyone to board a pillar boat and have them inherit it.
+Imagine we do as you suggest and allow just anyone to board and inherit a pillar boat.
 If that were to happen, what would become of our traditions?
 Our successors?
 Everything would be completely ruined!
 Do you think that is okay?”

 “No, I don’t think it’s okay.
 That’s really not what I’m trying to say.”